SPIRALREALM/SPIRAL_OS/inanna_ai/README.md

 The emotion analysis module maps each label to a Jungian archetype (for example `joy` → `Jester` and `calm` → `Sage`).
 These mappings are defined in `emotion_analysis.EMOTION_ARCHETYPES`.

+The `response_manager.ResponseManager` pairs this emotional state and the environment classification with your transcript.
+It queries the corpus memory for related snippets and returns a reply tagged with one of the four cores (Surface, Deep, Umbra, Albedo).

 ## Extending the Codex